Cruise Packing List: 25 Must-Have Items for Shore Excursions

 10. Camera

-I think every cruiser should invest in a good camera!
-It can be a high-quality smartphone camera, a professional camera, or a full photography gear that includes a travel tripod and additional equipment.
+That’s why I believe every cruiser should invest in a good camera.
+Whether it’s a high-quality smartphone, a professional camera, or full photography gear with a tripod and accessories, it’s worth it.

 11. Waterproof Phone Case